 Inflammation and Heart Disease

-Studies have indicated that the infiltration and retention of low density lipoprotein (LDL) in the arterial intima initiate an inflammatory response in the artery wall.
-Modification of LDL, through oxidation or enzymatic attack in the intima causes release of phospholipids that can activate endothelial cells.
+Studies have indicated that the infiltration and retention of low-density lipoprotein (LDL) in the arterial intima initiate an inflammatory response in the artery wall.
+Modification of LDL, through oxidation or enzymatic attack in the intima, causes the release of phospholipids that can activate endothelial cells.
 Studies in animals and humans also indicate that high blood levels of cholesterol may cause focal activation of vascular endothelium.

 Recruitment of white blood cells (leukocytes) to the arterial wall is an early event in the formation of an atherosclerotic plaque.
 What triggers leukocytes to adhere to the vascular wall is unknown.
-A widely accepted view suggests that prolonged high levels of low density lipoprotein (LDL) particles in the blood stream may promote an infiltration of these particles to the arterial intima.
+A widely accepted view suggests that prolonged high levels of LDL particles in the blood stream may promote an infiltration of these particles to the arterial intima.
 Indeed, experimental animals begin to recruit inflammatory leucocytes soon after starting a diet enriched in cholesterol and saturated fat.